-- One of the most important ritual or puja taking place is Kali puja.
+- One of the most important ritual or puja taking place at Dakshineswar Kali Temple is Kali puja.
 It takes place during Diwali and hundreds of thousands of pilgrims and devotees walk into the temple complex to offer prayers and gifts to Goddess Kali.
 Both Tantric and Brahmanical rituals are performed to Ma Kali and thousands of visitors get to see the entire ritual.

-- The temple committee also prepares the bhog/prasad made especially for puja and rituals.
+The Dakshineswar Kali Temple committee also prepares the bhog/prasad made especially for puja and rituals.
 It is distributed to a long line of devotees visiting the temple and desiring Maayer Prasad (offerings from the Divine Mother).

-- The lanes outside the temple is famous for its street food especially kachodi and cholar dal that visitors crave upon.
+- The lanes outside the Dakshineswar Kali Temple is famous for its street food especially kachodi and cholar dal that visitors crave upon.
 The most famous is the Dakhshineswar peda a kind of sweet that from young to old is a delight for the tongue.

-- The Bharadwaj lodge and restaurant is a known place there.
+- The Bharadwaj lodge and restaurant is a famous place there.
 People often stop by it since it is not far from the temple.

 - Visitors who are non-vegetarian can stop by the famous Gol Bari restaurant about 6.2 km from Dakshineswar which is famous for its’ kosha mangsho (chicken recipe).